AshleyCahalan/Cahalan_A_MT-FIP/README.md

 # Midterm - FIP
-## IDP Midterm February 2021
+IDP Midterm February 2021

 ## The Brand
-Resolve -- A combination of Tyskie and Resolve Pet Stain Remover Carpet Cleaner.
+Resolve -- a combination of Tyskie and Resolve Pet Stain Remover Carpet Cleaner.

 ## Project Contents
 This project contains: